Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the NH Guidelines (RSA 458-C).
-Updated for 2026.
+Methodology: Income Shares model per NH Guidelines (RSA 458-C).